cf73/humanity/content/collections/pages/home-page-photos.md

         text: 'Commencement Speeches'
       -
         type: text
-        text: ', begun in 1989; as well as our initial blueprint for Peace Gatherings, designed to radically expand the understanding that ending war is not only necessary but also utterly possible.'
+        text: ', as well as our initial blueprint for Peace Gatherings, designed to radically expand the understanding that ending war is not only necessary but also utterly possible.'
   -
     type: paragraph
     content: